 Ready to make a difference as a forensic psychologist?
 Walden University offers an online PhD in Forensic Psychology degree program that features the rigor of traditional classroom-based education combined with the convenience of online learning.

 With six specializations to choose from, along with a general program, this specialized doctoral degree program is ideal for professionals who must balance work and family commitments.
+Walden also offers a Fast-Track Option for students who wish to complete their doctorate in less time.
+To take advantage of this option, students take additional courses and begin their dissertation early to expedite their path through the program.
+The Fast-Track option is currently available for all specializations.

 Discover how Walden, an accredited online university, can help you start making a difference as a forensic psychologist.